 Despite that, BPA (hydrophobic) still leaches into the water of plastic bottles.

 The migration of BPA, phthalates, and other lipophilic chemicals is preferentially accelerated when placed in contact with lipids — fats and oils — whether from foods like bacon or cooking oils.

 This means that even very heart-healthy foods like olive oil packed in plastic bottles could contain higher concentrations of BPA and phthalates than those in glass bottles.

 Lipophilia impacts both cooking and processing.

-In cooking, the BPA and phthalates in plastic mixing bowls, utensils and other items can migration into the foods themselves.
+In cooking, the BPA and phthalates in plastic mixing bowls, utensils, and other items can migrate into the foods themselves.

 The spice lipo-paradox

 Spices have evolved over the centuries as effective ways to preserve foods from spoiling and to disguise the taste of items that have started to decompose.

 By themselves, many spices also have beneficial health properties, as evidenced most recently by studies showing turmeric’s potential cancer-fighting properties.
 (Spices for Prevention and Treatment of Cancers).